stickies-v/bitcoin-devwiki/Addrman-and-eclipse-attacks.md

 Nodes store the IP addresses discovered by received [ADDR](https://developer.bitcoin.org/reference/p2p_networking.html#addr) messages in two tables: the "new" table and the "tried" table.
 The design goal of the address manager is to ensure that no attacker can fill the entire table with his nodes/addresses.
 A [comment in AddrMan.h](https://github.com/bitcoin/bitcoin/blob/be3af4f31089726267ce2dbdd6c9c153bb5aeae1/src/addrman.h#L97) outlines both the address manager's design goals and the bucketing method.

 Addresses that have not yet been tried go into 1024 "new" buckets.
-The address range (/16 for IPv4) of the source (the peer that gossiped the addr to us) determines which of the 64 buckets it randomly is assigned slots to by being cryptographic hashed.
+The address range (/16 for IPv4) of the source (the peer that gossiped the addr to us) determines which of the 64 buckets it is randomly assigned to by being hashed with a cryptographic hash function.
 A single address can occur in up to 8 different buckets to increase selection chances of frequently seen addresses.
-When adding a new address to a full bucket, a randomly chosen entry (with a bias favoring less recently seen ones) is removed from it first.
+When adding a new address to a full bucket, a randomly chosen position within a randomly chosen bucket is selected.
+If that position already contains an address, it uses some rules to determine if the new addr should be stored and the old addr should be evicted or if the new addr should be discarded ([code](https://github.com/bitcoin/bitcoin/blob/e08f3193b543017702d000c2263bccbefa981c14/src/addrman.cpp#L314)).
 The new table stores the IP addresses that could potentially contain invalid or malicious addresses and could contain IPs that are not Bitcoin nodes or even unallocated IP addresses.

 Addresses of nodes known to be an accessible bitcoin node go into 256 "tried" buckets.
 Each address range selects eight of these buckets at random.
 The actual bucket is chosen from one of these, based on the full address.
 Bucket selection is based on cryptographic hashing, using a randomly-generated 256-bit key.
 This key should remain private since an adversary with knowledge of a victim’s bucket selection could more easily target peer addresses to be evicted.